-This is because it creates a knock on effect.
+This is because it creates a knock-on effect.
 Hard money encourages saving.
 Savings are essential for capital investment and the basis of capitalism.
 It makes people think of the long term and encourages entrepreneurship to advance society.

-Since sound currency is more in tune to the market, any resources for products or services are better allocated.
+Since sound currency is more in tune with the market, any resources for products or services are better allocated.
 This is because the system as a whole caters for supply and demand.
 So there are no distortions in the market.

 If there is inflation it is usually temporary because of supply and demand issues that crop up.
 In a true capitalist society where the currency is not manipulated, governments do not interfere in this natural process.

 Instead in a free market, the prices will sort themselves out and will come down on their own.
-That is to say the cure for high prices is high prices.
+That is to say, the cure for high prices is high prices.
 Hard money improves a society over time and makes it more prosperous.

 Examples of Hard Money